bountonw/translate/th/misc/01_raw/TM63_th.md

 ## {TM 450.4}

 A knowledge of the state of the backslider from God seems to be hidden from him.
 Has the candlestick been removed out of its place?
 I call upon all who are resting unconcerned in their present state of spiritual deadness, to arouse and arise from the dead, and Christ will give them light.
 Many rest as content as though the cloud by day and the pillar of fire by night were sheltering and guiding them.
 Many profess to know God, and yet deny Him in their works.
-They reckon themselves among God's peculiar, chosen people, who have a special, solemn message entrusted to their keeping to sanctify their lives and to give to the world, and yet the power of the truth is scarcely felt or manifested in our midst in zealous work for God.
+They reckon themselves among God’s peculiar, chosen people, who have a special, solemn message entrusted to their keeping to sanctify their lives and to give to the world, and yet the power of the truth is scarcely felt or manifested in our midst in zealous work for God.
 How great is our darkness, and we know it not!
 The light has not diminished, but we walk not in its rays. {TM 450.4}

 ## {TM 451.1}